 Have you worked with hoarding clients?

 Yes.
 There are some things I can help with and some things for which I encourage clients to seek out other area professionals to focus on the problem from different directions.
 Oftentimes people use the word "hoarding" to describe someone who is really just not suffiiently ready to part with the things that clog hallways or who knows not how to start and finish an organizing project alone.

 What do I do with all the stuff I organized out of my life?

-Goodwill will give you a receipt and a guideline for value of donated items.
-Just write a detailed description of items donated.
+Charities will give you a receipt and a guideline for value of donated items to use on your taxes.
 If you can give away more than your standard itemized deduction then you have saved time that a yard sale would have taken.